 Your visit to Greece is not complete unless you bring back home a selection of Greek souvenirs for you and your loved ones.
 If you stroll around Monastiraki Square, you will find many typical Greek souvenirs to buy, having the opportunity to drive a hard bargain for a better price!
 However, if you are not looking for just any souvenir, but something special, here we have a list with our top greek souvenirs that are charming and unique!

 We love GoGreek products.
 We even buy them ourselves for our personal collection!
-It is a new concept, that promotes the philosophy, mythology, tradition and history of the Greek land, through a variety of Mediterranean diet products and artifacts.
-Their ouzo and olive oil miniatures are worth every single cent you spent on them, as it is an authentically Greek product and the perfect memento from your holidays in Greece.
+It is a new concept that promotes the philosophy, mythology, tradition, and history of the Greek land, through a variety of Mediterranean diet products and artifacts.
+Their ouzo and olive oil miniatures are worth every single cent you spent on them, as it is an authentically Greek product and the perfect memento from your holiday in Greece.

 #2 Greek delights

 Well, you may know them as "Turkish delights" too, or "loukoumia" (lou-kou-mee-ah) as we call them in Greek.
-Though their exact origin is unclear, it is a sweet that its flavor will bring back home with you memories from Greece.
-Syros is a greek island famous for its loukoumia, but you can also find them easily at most tourist shops downtown Athens.
-Grab a gift set with greek delights in various flavors -including rose, mastic, cinnamon, lemon and more- to offer your loved ones a gift equally as sweet as your time in Greece!
+Though their exact origin is unclear, it is a sweet that has a distinctive flavor which will bring back memories from Greece.
+Syros is a Greek island famous for its loukoumia, but you can also find them easily at most tourist shops downtown Athens.
+Grab a gift set of Greek delights in various flavors -including rose, mastic, cinnamon, lemon and more- to offer your loved ones a gift equally as sweet as your time in Greece!

 #3 Greek spices and herbs